New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-Negligible functions we define exactly in the same analogy to the non-geometric formulation\footnote{This is due to Heinzle and Steinbauer \cite{Schwarzschild}.
-There are also different definitions: in a paper of Kunzinger and Steinbauer \cite{geometry} the authors use instead of ``for every number of Lie derivatives along all the possible smooth vector fields'' the expression ``for every linear differential operator'', but they prove that these definitions are equivalent.
-This is also equivalent to the statement saying that in any chart holds: $\Phi\in\mathcal{E}_{M}(\mathbb{R}^{n})$ (see \cite{geometry}).}.
+$\mathcal{N}(\Omega)$ (negligible functions) we define exactly in the same analogy to the non-geometric formulation\footnote{This version is due to \cite{Schwarzschild}.
+There are also different definitions: in \cite{geometry} the authors use instead of ``for every number of Lie derivatives along all the possible smooth vector fields'' the expression ``for every linear differential operator'', but they prove that these definitions are equivalent.
+This is also equivalent to the statement that in any chart holds: $\Phi\in\mathcal{E}_{M}(\mathbb{R}^{n})$ (see \cite{geometry}).}: